Flight Centre stands down 3800 staff

 The announcement comes two weeks after the travel agent company announced it was shutting down 100 stores across the country.

-Flight Centre said this morning about 3800 people in sales and support roles will temporarily stand down in the near term.
+Flight Centre said in a statement to the AXS this morning about 3800 Australians in sales and support roles will temporarily stand down in the near term.

+They join about 6000 Flight Centre jobs that will be lost globally, either temporarily or permanently.

-The company will "aim to bring them back to work as soon as the current travel bans and trading restrictions are lifted".
+The company said it intended to "bring them back to work as soon as the current travel bans and trading restrictions are lifted".

+The decision is part of the company's plan to "tackle a prolonged downturn in demand" brought about by "unprecedented" restrictions on domestic and international travel designed to curb the spread of the outbreak.

+On its website, Flight Centre told customers it was "we are temporarily unable to operate in a normal manner".